redox-os/book/src/ch08-05-troubleshooting.md

 On some Linux systems, FUSE may not be permitted for some users, or `bootstrap.sh` might not install it correctly.
 Investigate whether you can address your FUSE issues, or join the [chat](./ch13-01-chat.md) if you need advice.

+## Solving Compilation Problems

+1. - Check your Rust version (run `make env`, then `cargo --version`), make sure you have **the latest version of Rust nightly!**

+- [rustup.rs](https://www.rustup.rs) is recommended for managing Rust versions.
+If you already have it, run `rustup`.

+1. - Run `make clean pull` to remove all your compiled binaries and update the sources.
+1. - Check if your `make` and `nasm` are up to date
+1. - Sometimes there are pull requests that briefly break the build, so check on chat if anyone else is experiencing your problems.